SudarsanSridharan16/tradecloud-microservices-demo/README.md

 bash bin/deploy.sh
 ```

-If everything is ok you will see the App getting deployed in Marathon (http://master:8080)
+If everything is okay you should see the App getting deployed in Marathon (http://master:8080)

 After deployment the API of the app is accessible at: http://master/